-How to Prevent a Green Pool
+How to Fix or Prevent a Green Pool

-1) Balance pool chemistry
+- Balance pool chemistry

-2) Balance PH levels
+- Balance PH levels

-3) Check the filter
+- Check the filter

-4) Thoroughly scrub the pool clean
+- Thoroughly scrub the pool clean

 Below are detailed instructions for these steps as well instructions to shock your pool after a full algae outbreak.

-As for PH levels, 7.0 to 7.6 is the ideal range.
-This is because the PH of our eyes is about that level.
-When PH levels are too high it can cause skin irritation and burning red eyes.
+As for pH levels, 7.0 to 7.6 is the ideal range.
+This is because the pH of our eyes is about that level.
+When pH levels are too high it can cause skin irritation and burning red eyes.
 Also, if levels are really high then chlorine will not sanitize the water.

-If you are trying to treat algae, however, PH levels need to be higher.
+If you are trying to treat algae, however, pH levels need to be higher.
 The range for treating algae should be around 7.8-8.0

 Add acid or a base to the pool until levels are at 7.8 or 8.0.
 And turn on the pump.
 This will allow the chemicals to circulate around the water.
-In order to balance the PH levels, increase PH with Sodium Carbonate or decrease it with Sodium Bisulfate.
+In order to balance the pH levels, increase pH with sodium carbonate or decrease it with sodium bisulfate.

 Make sure that the filter is not clogged by any various types of debris like sticks, leaves, or any other obstruction that may be causing it to become clogged.
 Always make sure the filter is working properly before adding any types of chemicals to the water to kill algae.
 If it is necessary, backwash the filter.

-Have the filter run for 24 hrs per day so you will be able to get rid of the algae during the cleaning process.
+Have the filter run for 24 hours per day so you will be able to get rid of the algae during the cleaning process.